sivuyisomvani/Certifications/README.md

 - **[Power BI Essential Training](https://github.com/yourusername/certifications/blob/main/PowerBI_Certificate.pdf)**
   *Issued by LinkedIn Learning*
   Teaches creating interactive dashboards, data modeling, and using DAX for custom calculations.

-## 🔗 Notes
-- All certificates are in PDF format.
-- Direct links to each certificate are included above for reference in my CV and professional profiles.

 ---